 - becoming less visible

-they can quietly influence how you interpret your own changes.
+Even if you don’t consciously agree with these ideas, they can quietly influence how you interpret your own changes.

 Why the Feeling of “I’m Changing” Is Often Hard to Say Out Loud